-We have compared the build-up of the stellar mass density, and the evolution of the GSMF and galaxy SFRs in the EAGLE cosmological simulations to recent observations.
+We have compared the build-up of the stellar mass density, and the evolution of the galaxy stellar mass function and galaxy star formation rates in the EAGLE cosmological simulations to recent observations.
 The EAGLE suite includes cosmologically representative volumes of up to $(100 \text{ cMpc})^3$, as well as smaller boxes run with higher numerical resolution to assess convergence and to extend the results to lower-mass galaxies.
-The simulations include physically motivated subgrid models for processes that cannot be resolved, with parameters calibrated to reproduce the observed redshift $z \sim 0$ GSMF and galaxy sizes.
-EAGLE is described in detail and compared with a variety of observations of the present-day Universe in S15.
-In this paper, we investigated whether the good agreement between simulations and observations of galaxy masses and SFRs at $z \sim 0$ extends to higher redshift, $z = 0 \rightarrow 7$.
-Our main findings are as follows.
+The simulations include physically motivated subgrid models for processes that cannot be resolved, with parameters calibrated to reproduce the observed redshift $z \sim 0$ galaxy stellar mass function and galaxy sizes.
+EAGLE is described in detail and compared with a variety of observations of the present-day Universe in Schaye et al. (2015).
+In this paper we investigated whether the good agreement between simulations and observations of galaxy masses and star formation rates at $z \sim 0$ extends to higher redshift, $z = 0 \rightarrow 7$.
+Our main findings are as follows:

-(i) The stellar mass density in the simulation tracks the observed value to within 20 per cent across cosmic time (Fig. 1).
-Observed trends in the evolution of the GSMF are reproduced to within plausible observational uncertainties, over the full redshift range $z = 0 \rightarrow 7$ (Fig. 2).
+• The stellar mass density in the simulation tracks the observed value to within 20 per cent across cosmic time (Figure 1).
+Observed trends in the evolution of the galaxy stellar mass function are reproduced to within plausible observational uncertainties, over the full redshift range $z = 0 \rightarrow 7$ (Figure 2).